What are the measurable benefits of apprenticeships and how will they translate in your business?

 But 70% of employers who only offered apprenticeships to recruits also experienced an uplift in skills.

 It might take longer to realise the skills if you recruit at Level 2 and 3, because the candidate is entry level, new to the business and sector.

 But if you recruit someone at Level 4, 5, or 6, you might see a skill boost immediately as the team around them picks up their experience.

 The headline is that apprenticeships are good for small employers.
 They are proven to:

 - Help small businesses win new contracts and clients

 - Reduce the cost of wages

-The survey reported that 41% of small employers, with one to nine members of staff, won more business when they offered apprenticeships.
+The survey reported that 41% of small employers, with 1 to 9 members of staff, won more business when they offered apprenticeships.

 That might be because they were able to take on more people to complete the work required by new contracts.